 E3 Consulting is an award winning independent firm of Chartered Surveyors specialising in Property Taxation.
 We provide specialist property tax advice to owners, investors and occupiers of real estate in the UK and internationally from our offices in Southampton and London.
-Our team has collectively advised on PBSA projects valued in excess of £165m, successfully identifying over £41m of tax relief.
+In the last few years, our team has collectively advised on PBSA projects valued in excess of £165m, successfully identifying over £41m of tax relief.
 Contact us now to see how we can help you optimise the tax savings available in your current, past or future projects.